Phalcode/gamevault-docs/docs/server-docs/setup/unraid.md

-## Step 3: Setting up your Gamevault backend server
+## Step 3: Setting up your GameVault Backend server

 Search for `gamevault-backend` on the Unraid app store making sure to click the one without the SQLITE in the title.